xd-Abi/TBZ-Portfolio/GIT.md

 ## Checkpoint
 ### What is a VCS?
 A VCS is a version controll system like GIT.
 You can restore old versions and all commits / changes are stored either on a local devices or in Github / Gitlab.
+GIT allows multiple contributors to work on the same project / repository.

 ### Which GIT servers do you know?
 * Github